 The SRS-2 offers four forms, each with 65 items, and each for a specific age group:

-While some autism tests require trained professionals to code behaviors observed in clinical settings, the SRS-2 asks teachers, parents, and others to rate symptoms that they’ve noticed over time—at home, in the classroom, or elsewhere.
+While some autism tests require trained professionals to code behaviors observed in clinical settings, the SRS-2 asks teachers, parents, and others to rate symptoms that they’ve noticed —at home, in the classroom, or elsewhere- over time.
 Raters evaluate symptoms using a quantitative scale representing a range of severity.

-This approach—multiple perspectives on behavior observed in natural settings and rated on a graduated response scale—uncovers a wide range of symptoms, including those that are relatively subtle.
-In fact, the SRS-2 often reveals aspects of social functioning that might be missed in a clinical context using a test with a “yes-or-no” response format.
-This is important because even mild social impairment can have an adverse effect on children and adults.
-Numerous independent studies demonstrate that the SRS-2 is unmatched in its ability to measure severity of social impairment in the mildest, and most common, forms of ASD—including Social Communication Disorder, a new diagnosis in DSM-5.
+This approach—multiple perspectives on behavior observed in natural settings and rated on a graduated response scale—uncovers a wide range of symptoms, including relatively subtle ones.
+The SRS-2 often reveals aspects of social functioning missed in a clinical context with its “yes-or-no” response format.
+This is important because even mild social impairment can adversely affect children and adults.
+Numerous independent studies demonstrate that the SRS-2 is unmatched in its ability to measure the severity of social impairment in the mildest and most common forms of ASD—including Social Communication Disorder, a new diagnosis in DSM-5.